 3. Fat Loss and Improved Body Composition:

-Is resistance training good for weight loss” is still a concern, so forget about it because resistance training contributes to fat loss by promoting the utilization of stored fat as an energy source.
+Is resistance training good for weight loss?
+It is still a concern, so forget about it because resistance training contributes to fat loss by promoting the utilization of stored fat as an energy source.
 When individuals engage in weightlifting, they not only shed fat but also sculpt and tone their bodies.
 Improved body composition becomes evident as lean muscle mass increases, providing a more aesthetically pleasing and functional physique.

 Let’s bust all of the myths together below: